IndicParam: Benchmark to evaluate LLMs on low-resource Indic Languages: Introduction

-We evaluate 19 LLMs spanning open- and closed-source systems and a range of parameter scales and architectures on \benchmark.
-The evaluated models includes closed models such as GPT-5, Claude-Haiku-4.5, and open weight models such as Llama4-Scout, DeepSeek-V3.2 among others.
+We evaluate 20 LLMs spanning open- and closed-source systems and a range of parameter scales and architectures on \benchmark.
+The evaluated models includes closed models such as GPT-5, Gemini-2.5, Claude-Haiku-4.5, and open weight models such as Llama4-Scout, DeepSeek-V3.2 among others.
 In Figure \ref{fig:all-model-accuracy}, we present the average performance of all models.
 Larger models with substantial exposure to multilingual Indic corpora tend to outperform smaller models.
-However, no model exceeds a 50\% average score on \benchmark.
-Among closed systems, GPT-5 achieves the highest overall accuracy at 45, followed by Claude-Haiku at 42.7 and Grok-4 at 39.6\%, indicating that model robustness on studied languages remains limited even among state-of-the-art proprietary models.
-Open-weight models narrows the gap with DeepSeek-V3.2 \cite{deepseekai2024deepseekv32}, which is a 685B parameter model, achieving 43.1\% trailing GPT-5 by around 2\%, while Llama 3.3–70B attains average accuracy of 39.6\%.
-Other large and medium-size models cluster below these values, reflecting the benefits of larger capacity and Indic exposure.
+However, no model exceeds a 58\% average score on \benchmark.
+Gemini-2.5 achieves the highest overall accuracy at 58, followed by GPT-5 at 45, Claude-Haiku at 42.7 and Grok-4 at 39.6, indicating that model robustness on these languages remains limited even among state-of-the-art proprietary models.
+Open-weight models narrows the gap with DeepSeek-V3.2 \cite{deepseekai2024deepseekv32}, which is a 685B parameter model (43.1\%) while Llama 3.3-70B attains average accuracy of 39.6.
 Overall, results indicate that multilingual performance for Indic languages remains challenging across both closed and open models, with substantial room for improvement in cross-lingual generalization.
 Our contributions can be summarised as follows:

 1. We present \benchmark, a benchmark consisting of 13K+ questions on 11 low- and extremely-low resource Indic languages, as well as a code-mixed English-Sanskrit variant.

 2. We provide granular annotations for each instance in the benchmark, including question-type and question-category labels, to enable systematic analysis of LLM capabilities.